-Mr Tso Sze Wai, was the Financial Controller of our Group and was promoted to Chief Financial Officer and Joint Company Secretary of our Group in December 2011.
+Mr Tso Sze Wai, Jackson, was the Financial Controller of our Group and was promoted to Chief Financial Officer to replace Mr Au-Yeung Yu Ching in December 2011.
 He is in charge of the financial management of our Group.

 Mr Tso holds a postgraduate diploma in Computing in the University of Western Sydney, Australia and a Bachelor of Commerce in University of New South Wales, Australia.
-He is a Certified Practicing Accountant of CPA Australia.
+He is a Certified Practicing Accountant of CPA Australian.
 He has over 10 years of experience in auditing, corporate finance as well as secretarial matters.
 Prior to joining our Group, he had held senior management positions in a number of listed companies in Hong Kong and Singapore.

-Du Jinfeng
+Du Jinfeng (杜金凤)